Homotopical algebra for Lie algebroids: Introduction

-In \cite{nui17b}, we show that this homotopy theory of dg-Lie algebroids over (cofibrant) $A$ is equivalent to the homotopy theory of formal moduli problems over $A$.
+This paper serves as a complement to this work, and provides a rigid, point-set model for the homotopy theory of Lie algebroids in terms of a dg-version of the usual notion of a Lie algebroid \cite{rin63}.
+More precisely, the main result of this paper is the following: \begin{ntheorem} Let $A$ be a commutative dg-algebra over a field of characteristic zero.
+The category of dg-Lie algebroids carries a semi-model structure, in which a map is a weak equivalence (fibration) if it is a quasi-isomorphism (degreewise surjective). \end{ntheorem} \begin{warning} It has been asserted in \cite{vez13} that the category of dg-Lie algebroids carries an actual model structure.
+However, there is a gap in the argument of loc.\ cit: it does not check whether any dg-Lie algebroid can be replaced by a fibrant dg-Lie algebroid.
+This condition often holds trivially, e.g.\ for algebras over dg-operads, but it does \emph{not} hold for the category of dg-Lie algebroids (see Example \ref{ex:counter}).
+In particular, this counterexample shows that, contrary to \cite{vez13}, the quasi-isomorphisms and surjections \emph{do not define an actual model structure} on the category of dg-Lie algebroids. \end{warning} Our proof method is based on an analysis of pushouts of generating trivial cofibrations of dg-Lie algebroids.
+This analysis proceeds along the same lines as for algebras over operads, with one exception: the pushout of a generating trivial cofibration need not be an injection in general.
+This makes our argument slightly more complicated than usual, and is also the main reason why dg-Lie algebroids do not form a genuine model category (see Example \ref{ex:counter}). \begin{nremark}[Global approach] Instead of considering dg-Lie algebroids over a fixed $A$, one can also consider the category of pairs $(A, \mf{g})$ where $A$ is a cdga and $\mf{g}$ is a dg-Lie algebroid over $A$.
+Such pairs are the algebras over a certain 2-coloured operad \cite{laa04} and therefore admit a model structure.
+This `global' model structure is not so useful for the deformation-theoretic applications in \cite{nui17c}.
+For instance, the functor sending $(A, \mf{g})\mapsto A$ is not particularly well-behaved (i.e.\ it is not a (op-)fibration), so the global model structure does not restrict to its fibres. \end{nremark} In \cite{nui17c}, we show that the homotopy theory of dg-Lie algebroids over (cofibrant) $A$ provided by the above theorem is equivalent to the homotopy theory of formal moduli problems over $A$.
 Informally, this means that dg-Lie algebroids can indeed be used as algebraic models for the formal neighbourhoods of $\spec(A)$ inside moduli spaces.
-The fact that dg-Lie algebroids indeed behave like `algebraic objects' from the viewpoint of homotopy theory, is made precise by the following result: \begin{ntheorem} Consider the forgetful functor $\dgLieAlgd_A\rt \dgMod_A/T_A$, which sends a dg-Lie algebroid to its anchor map.
-This is a right Quillen functor that detects weak equivalences and preserves all sifted homotopy colimits. \end{ntheorem} This theorem guarantees that the homotopy theory of dg-Lie algebroids is well behaved.
-For example, the free-forgetful adjunction $\dgMod_A/T_A\leftrightarrows \dgLieAlgd_A$ induces a monadic adjunction between $\infty$-categorical localizations \cite[Section 4.7]{lur16}.
-This formal property of the homotopy theory of dg-Lie algebroids plays an important technical role in \cite{nui17b}.
+The fact that dg-Lie algebroids indeed behave like `algebraic objects' from the viewpoint of homotopy theory is made precise by the following result: \begin{ntheorem} Consider the forgetful functor $\dgLieAlgd_A\rt \dgMod_A/T_A$, which sends a dg-Lie algebroid to its anchor map.
+This is a right Quillen functor that detects weak equivalences and preserves all sifted homotopy colimits. \end{ntheorem} Concretely, this provides a simple description of the homotopy colimit of a simplicial diagram of dg-Lie algebroids (see Example \ref{ex:totalisation}).
+On a more formal level, this theorem guarantees that the homotopy theory of dg-Lie algebroids is well behaved.
+For example, the free-forgetful adjunction $\dgMod_A/T_A\leftrightarrows \dgLieAlgd_A$ induces a monadic adjunction between $\infty$-categorical localisations \cite[Section 4.7]{lur16}.
+This formal property of the homotopy theory of dg-Lie algebroids plays an important technical role in \cite{nui17c} (cf.\ also \cite[Section 2]{lur11X}).
+Similarly, the right Quillen functor to $A$-linear dg-Lie algebras